C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 struct Note {
     var title: String
     var content: String
-    let dateCreated = Date()
 }
 ```

-> Every note needs a title and content, both of which should be changeable, so a variable (var) of type `String` is the way to go.
+> Every note needs a title which should be changeable, so a variable (var) of type `String` is the way to go.

 So this represents a note, but this app is going to store as many notes as you want.
 Now you will need a place to keep track of all of those notes and that, too, is going to be a model.